tjwoodall/uknw-auth-checker-api/README.md

 ^(GB|XI)[0-9]{12}|(GB|XI)[0-9]{15}$
 ```

-Any bruno request which states invalid EORI will have one or more EORIs which do not match the EORI regular explression pattern.
+Any bruno request which states invalid EORI will have one or more EORIs which do not match the EORI regular expression pattern.

 ### Local, Dev & Staging Bruno files